Technology Skills Come and Go

 That depends on how you prefer to read.
 The direct download option gives you a PDF file (suitable for PC's and large tablets) and an EPUB file (suitable for smaller tablets and smartphones).
 The Kindle edition can be read from any Kindle device, Kindle app, or the Kindle web reader.
 The print edition is available for those of you who prefer to read physical books.

 I appreciate that not everyone is in a financial situation where they can afford to buy books, even books that will help them to grow their career.
 I would prefer that those who are struggling the most are still able to get the help they need.
-So, if you order the eBook directly from me, you can set your own price.

 No. All I can give you is advice and guidance.
 It's up to you to take action.
 But I'm confident that you will find actionable advice in this book to help you decide what to do next.